redsanket/spark/external/storm/guide/programming/index.rst

 Programming Storm
 =================

-The following sections get
+The following sections are intended to help those who have already on-boarded and completed one or more tutorials to solve more real-world problems.

 Overview
 ========

+Before we get to code snippets, we're going to look at the types of available grouping and then Yahoo spouts that you can use to tap into data.
+Grouping allows you to define how that stream should be partitioned among the bolt’s tasks.

 Types of Available Grouping
 ---------------------------

-- Shuffle grouping: pick a random task (but with load balancing)
-- Fields grouping: consistent hashing on a subset of tuple fields
-- All grouping: send to all tasks
-- Global grouping: pick task with lowest id
+Storm has seven built-in stream groupings listed below, and you can also create a custom stream grouping with the ``CustomStreamGrouping`` interface.

+- **Shuffle grouping:** Streams are randomly distributed acroos the bolt's task and each bolt is guaranteed an equal number of tuples.
+- **Fields grouping:** Streams are partitioned based on specified fields, so that the streamed data goes to the same tasks.
+- **All grouping:** A stream is replicated across all the bolt's tasks.
+- **Global grouping:** An entire stream is assigned to one of the bolt's tasks (goes to the task with lowest ID).
-- Shuffle or Local grouping: If there is a local bolt (in the same worker process) use it otherwise use shuffle.
+- **Shuffle or Local grouping:** If there is a local bolt (in the same worker process) use it otherwise use shuffle.
+- **None grouping:** This grouping specifies that you don’t care how the stream is grouped.
+Currently, none groupings are equivalent to shuffle groupings.
+Eventually though, Storm will push down bolts with none groupings to execute in the same thread as the bolt or spout they subscribe from (when possible).
+- **Direct grouping:** The producer of the tuple determines which task the consumer will receive the tuple.
+Direct groupings can only be declared on streams that have been declared as direct streams.
+- **Local or shuffle grouping:** If the target bolt has one or more tasks in the same worker process, tuples will be shuffled to just those in-process tasks.
+Otherwise, this acts like a normal shuffle grouping.

 Yahoo Spouts
 ------------